- Reference Number: HEY-017/2022

-This leaflet has been produced to give you general information about your procedure.
+This leaflet has been produced to give you general information about this procedure.
 Most of your questions should have been answered by this leaflet.
 It is not intended to replace the discussion between you and your doctor/nurse but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the breast care team caring for you.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the Macmillan Breast Care Nursing Team who has been caring for you.

 Why am I being offered this procedure?

 Part of the treatment for breast cancer involves removal of some or all of the lymph nodes under the armpit (axilla).
-The lymph nodes are examined to determine whether any cancer cells are present in them.
-This influences the choice of any further treatments you may require.
+The lymph nodes are examined to determine whether any cancer cells are present in them

 How is surgery done?